 A national network of local volunteers engaging communities to strengthen public health, reduce vulnerabilities, build resilience and improve preparedness, response and recovery.

 When disaster strikes, you can make a difference.

-You never know when your community might need you.
-It could be because of an outbreak of a communicable disease, a natural disaster, or a manmade disaster.
-In emergencies, PCMRC volunteers provide additional staffing needed to save lives by helping public health teams distribute medication and offering medical care.
+You never know when your community will need you.
+It could be during a communicable disease outbreak, natural disaster or manmade incident.
+In emergencies and disasters, Pierce County MRC volunteers help public health teams distribute medication and provide medical care.

-The PCMRC also helps improve the state’s public health by reducing chronic disease, assuring accessibility to health care, and increasing health literacy.
-As a volunteer, you will receive training in emergency response and CPR/AED, and will also have opportunities to help address pressing public health issues.
+Pierce County MRC volunteers also help reduce chronic disease, assure access to healthcare and improve health literacy.
+As a volunteer, you’ll receive training in emergency response and CPR/AED and have opportunities to address pressing public health issues.

 Who should volunteer?